hitabisgmbh/oaklean/docs/SensorInterfaces.md

 Remember, `perf` is available on various other Linux distributions as well.
 If you need installation instructions for a specific distribution not listed here, you can easily find them by searching online or referring to the documentation for your particular system!

 ### How to use it?
-In order to use the `perf` Sensor Interface simple add this to the `.oaklean` config file in your project:
+In order to use the `perf` Sensor Interface simple add this to the `.oaklean` or to the `.oaklean.local` config file in your project:
 ```json
 // .oaklean
 {